How to Care for your Fruit Bushes in Winter

 How to prune

-For blackcurrant bushes, pruning is important to encourage young shoots to grow from the base.
-Flowers and fruit form on the previous year's shoots.
-Any shoots more than two years old should be cut down to a height of 2.5cm - wood older than two years is grey or black, while new shoots are light brown.
+For blackcurrant bushes, pruning is important to encourage young shoots to grow from the base - flowers and fruit form on the previous year's shoots.
+Any shoots more than two years old should be cut down to a height of 2.5cm.
+Wood older than two years is grey or black, while new shoots are light brown.

-Redcurrants, white currants and gooseberries are best grown as open-centred bushes.
-Prune the tips of redcurrant and white currant branches, and cut back side shoots to an outward-facing bud.
-For gooseberry bushes, cut back old wood to open up the bush, keeping young shoots pointing upwards and outwards.
+For gooseberry bushes, cut back old wood to open them up, keeping young shoots pointing upwards and outwards.
 Alternatively, you can tip prune the main stems, whilst cutting back side shoots to a bud around 8cm from the base.
-Remember to keep the shape of the bush open by pruning to an outward-facing bud.
+Remember, keep the shape of the bush open by pruning to an outward facing bud.

 Mulching